artsiomkorzun/1brc-walkthrough/Walkthrough.md

    int mask2 = (length1 == 8) ? -1 : 0; // or (comma1 == 0) ? -1 : 0;
 ```
 LOL, it is one more branch.
 We have been working so hard to eliminate them.
-Not really, it will be compiled into conditional move (cmov).
+However, it will be compiled into conditional move (cmov).
 Back then, I was thinking of why do we read memory at all, it should help to reduce latency of reads.
 Let's test it out.

 | #  | Change             |      Time (413) | Reduction (413) |      Time (10k) | Reduction (10k) |